This chapter provides an introduction to the Oracle Fusion Middleware Disaster Recovery solution.

 User requests are initially routed to the production site.

-When there is a failure or planned outage of the production site, you perform the following steps to enable the standby site to assume the production role in the topology:
+When there is a failure or planned outage of the production site, perform the following steps to enable the standby site to assume the production role in the topology:

 Stop the replication from the production site to the standby site (when a failure occurs, replication may have already been stopped due to the failure).